sudeepjc/part-tracer-k8s/README.md

 4. cd airbusOrgApp
 5. run command: npm install
 6. import the 'part-tracer-apis.postman_collection.json' file into postman for running queries.
 The ip address in the saved collection need to be updated to your corresponding minikube ip address
-7. The folder inside k8s local has the commands to start the network as a minikube project
+7. The folder inside k8s has the commands to start the network as a minikube project